Airavata/Python-Utilities/README.md

 # Python-Utilities
-Microscripts written in Python to do some tasks which I found repeating
+Scripts written in Python to do tasks which helps in simplifying certain bulk tasks